LJStroemsdoerfer/CoVid-Data-Api/README.md

     dataset.get_data(level = "county")

 In case you want to work with state level data, you can just <code>level</code> to <code>state</code>.
 The function will return a <code>pd.DataFrame</code> object that can be accessed by <code>dataset.data</code>.

+## Credits

+At the end, I just want to give credits to the organizers of the #wirvsvirus Hackathon.
+You guys did a really cool job and this was such a great idea.
+Many thanks.